focal-lab/ucnrs-experiments/README.md

 This project is used for managing practical challenges around preparing data to be used for semantic segmentation experiments.
 The tag is `v0.1.0` and the conda environment should be called `segmentation-utils`.

 ## [Spatial utils](https://github.com/open-forest-observatory/spatial-utils)
 This project is a collection of geospatial operations that are somewhat general, but still more complex that what is provided by existing foundational libraries such as `geopandas` and `geofileops`.
 The tag is `v0.1.0` and the conda environment should be called `spatial-utils`.
+Once you have followed the instructions in the `spatial-utils` repo, additionally install the `jinja2` library with `pip install jinja2`.

 ## [Geograypher](https://github.com/open-forest-observatory/geograypher)
 This project is used for converting per-image predictions into geospatial maps.
 The tag is `v0.3.0` and the conda environment should be called `geograypher`.